A generalisation of simple Harnack curves: Tropical constructions

+\begin{Remark} By construction, a simple phase-tropical curve $V \subset \ttor$ is a smooth topological surface away from finitely many transversal self-intersection points sitting over the nodes of tropical curve $h(C) \subset \R^2$.
+The latter surface can be normalised by blowing up $\ttor$.
+The result is a smooth topological surface of genus $g$ with $n$ puncture where $g:=b_1(C)$ and $n$ is the number of unbounded edges of $C$.
+This normalisation can be obtained as a phase-tropical morphism but we do not need this formalism here.
+We refer to \cite[\S 6.3]{Mikh05} and \cite{L}. \end{Remark}

-Similarly to Riemann surfaces, simple phase-tropical curves can be described in terms of Fenchel-Nielsen coordinates, see \cite{L}.\\ Recall that the coamoeba $ Arg ( \mathcal{L} ) $ is the union of two open triangles delimited by three geodesics plus their three common vertices.
-As a convention, we fix a framing on each of the boundary geodesics of $Arg ( \mathcal{L} )$ according to the up-leftward triangle, see figure \ref{figcoamoeba}.
-These framings are fixed by any of the 6 toric automorphisms of $ \mathcal{L} $.
+Similarly to Riemann surfaces, simple phase-tropical curves can be described in terms of Fenchel-Nielsen coordinates, see \cite{L}.
+Recall that $ \Arg(\mathcal{L})$ is the union of the $2$ open triangles delimited by the $3$ geodesics $\{\arg(z)=-1\}$, $\{\arg(w)=-1\}$ and $\{\arg(z)=-\arg(w)\}$ (in multiplicative notation on $\sone$) plus their $3$ common vertices.
+On each of the boundary geodesics of $\Arg (\mathcal{L})$, we fix an orientation as shown on Figure \ref{figcoamoeba}.
+We fix the origin of the geodesics $\{\arg(z)=-1\}$, $\{\arg(w)=-1\}$ and $\{\arg(z)=-\arg(w)\}$ to be $(-1,-1)$, $(1,-1)$ and $(-1,1)$ respectively.
+The orientation of each geodesic as well as the choice of the origin is preserved by each of the $6$ toric transformations preserving $\mathcal{L}$.
+Each pointed and oriented geodesic is canonically isomorphic to $S^1$ as an Abelian group.